Molded Case Circuit Breakers(MCCB) Manufacturer in China

 Precision engineered for safety and reliability.
 Find the perfect breaker for your distribution system.

-• Standard MCCB
+• Thermal-Magnetic MCCB

 Protects against overloads in low-voltage systems.
 Ideal for residential and commercial power distribution.